gradle/gradle/README.md

 The Gradle Kotlin DSL is documented in a [dedicated chapter](https://docs.gradle.org/current/userguide/kotlin_dsl.html) in the Gradle user manual.

 Moreover, the Gradle [user manual](https://docs.gradle.org/current/userguide/userguide.html) and [guides](https://gradle.org/guides/) contain build script excerpts that demonstrate both the Groovy DSL and the Kotlin DSL.
-This is the best place where to find how to do this and that with the Gradle Kotlin DSL ; and it covers all Gradle features from [using plugins](https://docs.gradle.org/current/userguide/plugins.html#plugins) to [customizing the dependency resolution behavior](https://docs.gradle.org/current/userguide/customizing_dependency_resolution_behavior.html#customizing_dependency_resolution_behavior).
+This is the best place where to find how to do this and that with the Gradle Kotlin DSL; and it covers all Gradle features from [using plugins](https://docs.gradle.org/current/userguide/plugins.html#plugins) to [customizing the dependency resolution behavior](https://docs.gradle.org/current/userguide/customizing_dependency_resolution_behavior.html#customizing_dependency_resolution_behavior).

 There are also some Gradle Kotlin DSL [samples](samples) in this repository.
 You'll find complete instructions in the README there.